Robins

 Maths

-Year 1/2 - White Rose Maths - this week the children will continue with the unit on 'money'.
+Year 1/2 - White Rose Maths - this week the children will have maths tests and continue with Fractions at the end of the week.

 Homework books will go home on Fridays and must be back in school on the following Thursday.
 All Year 1 and 2 children should be completing their maths homework weekly.